ytitov/grpc-rust-dart-demo/readme.md

 # Server
 ## database
 Server needs a database, and assumes that there is one by default see `-h` if you try running the server.
 For local development simply enter the docker folder and use the script `dc-dev.sh up` which runs the development version of the setup.
 Add `-d` to it in order to run it in the background.
+  - Enter docker folder, then type the command `./dc-dev up -d`

 ## Starting
 Enter the directory `sy-server` when running these commands: